adbar/htmldate/README.rst

   1. in ``fast`` mode, the HTML page is cleaned and precise expressions are searched for
   2. in the more opportunistic default setting, date expressions are collected and the best one is chosen based on a disambiguation algorithm

-The module then returns a date if a valid cue could be found in the document.
+The module then returns a date if a valid cue could be found in the document, per default the updated date w.r.t. the original publishing statement.
 The output string defaults to `ISO 8601 YMD format <https://en.wikipedia.org/wiki/ISO_8601>`_.

 -  Should be compatible with all common versions of Python 3 (see tests and coverage)
 -  Safety belt included, the output is thouroughly verified with respect to its plausibility and adequateness